 Because accidents are a part of life, employers must carry workers’ compensation insurance to cover medical care and disability expenses should someone get hurt on the job.
 Although many workers’ compensation claims proceed in a routine fashion, some cases result in disputes and denials.

 If you’re facing difficulty accessing benefits, then you may want to learn more about warehouse accident legal help in Louisiana.
 The Lavis Law Firm in New Orleans, Louisiana, has an attorney prepared to manage these issues for injured workers.

-Workers’ compensation for temporary employeesThose employed by temporary worker agencies often get jobs in warehouses.
+Workers’ Compensation for Temporary Employees at WarehousesThose employed by temporary worker agencies often get jobs in warehouses.
 In that situation, the warehouse is the client company of the agency, and the agency technically is the employer of the workers.
 The agency should be covering the temporary workers through its workers’ compensation policy.
 However, the client company serves as an employer jointly with the agency.
 Both employers might bear legal responsibility for covering workers against the expenses of warehouse accidents.